There are many different types of hunting insurance. The most common one, which happens to cover most, is a hunting lease insurance.

 Hunting trips are expensive.
 You carry additional pricy gear such as crossbows, guns, knifes, and GPS unit.
 You are dependent on many outside factors that are out of your control, including the outfitter, fees and permits, and medical expenses.

 They has a specialized sportsman’s upgrade package for hunters & anglers.
-It comes with an increased claim limit to an already beefed up cover, such as trip cancellations, delays and interruptions, medical care, baggage lost, equipment damage, and accidental death.Get a FREE Quote from RoamRight
+It comes with an increased claim limit to an already beefed up cover, such as trip cancellations, delays and interruptions, medical care, baggage lost, equipment damage, and accidental death.Save on your trip insurance with Travelex

 With so many different types of insurances and legal considerations, it might me difficult to make a clear decision on which one you need before your next hunting season.
 Clearly they overlap each other and in some cases are just named differently.